 a.
 Contributing financially, provide equipment, technical support and training to the Ministry of internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia.

 b.
-Contributing to the success of the project by making avaible all resources possible.
+Contributing to the success of the project by making availed all resources possible.

 6. INTERNATIONAL SPONSOR RESPONSIBILITIES